JavierLuqueGarcia/Crude-oil-Backtest/docs/LIMITATIONS.md

 ## Final words

 A backtest can mislead in subtle ways.
-This one succeeds *because* it's transparent:
+This one succeeds becasue it's transparent:
 - Every intermediate number is visible
 - Every trade is auditable
 - Every formula is in plain text (Excel)